martinapastorino/MultiresFusion/README.md

 ## Acknowledgements

 Project carried out using PRISMA Products, © of the Italian Space Agency (ASI), delivered under a license to use by ASI.
+The CRF derives from the work in "A Semisupervised CRF Model for CNN-Based Semantic Segmentation With Sparse Ground Truth", written by L. Maggiolo, D. Marcos, G. Moser, and S.B.
+Serpico, IEEE Trans. on Geoscience and Remote Sensing, 2021.
+Please cite this paper when using the CRF.